oxpig/dtc-struc-bio-smolecules/README.md

-# Structure-based Small Molecule Drug Design
+# An Introduction to Structure-based Small Molecule Drug Design

+These materials are designed to help you learn the basics of computational small molecule drug design.
+Small molecules are compounds smaller than proteins, typically containing around 20–70 heavy atoms.
+Using structure-based techniques, you will explore the key tools, concepts, and workflows through a series of interactive Jupyter notebooks.
+By the end you’ll be ready to explore how using computational tools can result in the discovery of your very own (virtual) drug candidates to cure Zika!

+⚠️ Disclaimer

-This work was funded by the [Doctoral Training Centre at the University of Oxford](https://www.dtc.ox.ac.uk/).
+This repository is not a comprehensive guide to computational small molecule drug design.
+It reflects the perspectives and tool preferences of the authors and is intended for educational purposes only.
+These materials were developed with support from the [Doctoral Training Centre at the University of Oxford](https://www.dtc.ox.ac.uk/).

 ## 0. Environment setup